 Two hours.
-Casebook to be announced.
+Healy and Currie, Cases and Materials on Admiralty.
 Professor Curtiss.

-The jurisdiction of the admiralty courts of the United States; death and injury to persons, and the special provisions governing death and injury of the various classes of maritime workers; maritime liens; the carriage of goods by general and by chartered ships; the principles of liability and its limitation which are peculiar to the admiralty law; salvage; general average; marine insurance; and the principles governing collision.
+The jurisdiction of the admirality courts of the United States; death and injury to persons, and the special provisions governing death and injury of the various classes of maritime workers; maritime liens; the carriage of goods by general and by chartered ships; the principles of liability and its limitation which are peculiar to the admiralty law; salvage; general average; marine insurance; and the principles governing collision.
+(Omitted in 1967-68.)